abhinayoulu/waterfront-cityoptics/README.md

   <img src="kibana.png" title="Kibana dashboard">
 </p>

-NOTE: If you are already using Kibana, you can import your pre-built Dashboards (expor.ndjson file), Searches and Visualizations into Logz.io.
+NOTE: If you are already using Kibana, you can import your pre-built Dashboards (expor.ndjson file), Searches and Visualizations.
 1. Go to Kibana
 2. Click on Management
 3. Click on Saved Objects